someshprajapati/Multi-Container-Application-Production/README.md

+# Build the React App and Integrate with Travis-CI and push the images on Docker Hub.

-# Build the React App using multi containers with the help of below tech stack:
+## Build the React App using multi containers with the help of below tech stack.
 1. Postgres
 2. Redis
 3. Nginx